btungut/kubernetes-azure-keyvault-secret-operator/README.md

 ## What is AzureKeyVault custom resource definition ?
 **AzureKeyVault** is a custom resource definition which is being tracked by operator.
-It is cluster scoped and includes references for Azure KeyVault, service principal and to be synced kubernetes clusters.
+It is cluster scoped and includes references for Azure KeyVault, service principal and to be synced secrets accross kubernetes cluster.

 ```
 apiVersion: btungut.io/v1